hllorens/afan-app/README.md

 Might help but sometimes the problem is that the audio file is not reachable...
 (contact server support or try a different server.
 NOTE: dropbox or drive do not work as of 2017) Do not work much on this until HTML5 offers better sound handling, then perhaps you don't need fancy loading.
+Free servers that work: capnix.com
+Free servers that break: unaux.com

+in ajax.php file remove ../ from the secrets url (in free servers they are exposed...)

 MySQL DB (see ajaxdb.php): Create the required DB and put a file in a folder e.g., ../../../secrets/db_credentials_afan-app.json
     {